GoktugYalcin/react-transferlist-component/README.md

 # react-transferlist-component

 Bootstrapped with **create-react-app**.
+For store, used Redux.
 It contains a transferlist component just like Ant Design's.

 ### Run